 In essence, the phenolics from the olives in the olive oil transfer to the vegetables, upping their antioxidant quotient.
 When the vegetables were cooked in water, the phenolics in the vegetables decreased.
 So to get the total phenolic benefit from eating the vegetables cooked in water, or a combination of water and olive oil, the cooking medium (the water or water and olive oil) needed to be consumed as well.

 Of course, the calories and the fat in the vegetables increased when they were cooked in olive oil, but the fats in olive oil are beneficial fats.

-This isn't the first time a study has found that vegetables combined with olive oil have health benefits.
+This isn't the first time a study has found that combining vegetables with olive oil creates health benefits.
 Combining olive oil and vegetables also produces nitro fatty acids and may reduce risk for cardiovascular disease recurring cardiac events, Type 2 diabetes, metabolic syndrome, Alzheimer's disease, cancer, depression and stroke, plus they might improve physical functioning and cognitive health.

 Researchers used potato, tomato, eggplant and pumpkin in their tests.
 Does this mean that one day we'll be able to eat huge plates of French fries and wash them down with Champagne to increase our health and cognitive abilities?
 Probably not, but there's the possibility that with more research, it may be that frying eggplant slices to freeze for later or making fried green tomatoes might be even smarter ways to use up end-of-summer produce.